mntnr/website/content/mission.md

 But then your project gets 1000 stars.
 You start having issues every day.
 And now, you're even tasked with maintaining an open source codebase from someone who left your company.

-This is the invisible problem with Open Source.
-It's just as easy to start as it is difficult to maintain.
+This is the invisible problem with Open Source projects.
+It's really easy to start.
+And when your project becomes popular, it is really, really hard to maintain.

 And the toughest part is that there is no quick-fix solution.
 As Nolan Lawson wrote in "What it feels like to be an open-source maintainer”: this is not just a technical problem; it's a social problem.
 There's not an app out there that can you can use to figure out how to scale your work, or how to outsource maintenance